Issue in Brief

 To attract dynamic businesses and keep young graduates and families here, Illinois needs to connect its universities, business centers and tourist attractions to each other and to O’Hare.

-That means a statewide plan to connect all of our cities to each other with fast trains and more frequent buses.
+That means a statewide program to connect all of our cities to each other with fast trains and more frequent buses.

 There are many proposed expansions that, if completed, would connect the entire state and new federal funds are available to build them..